Indigenous music of Canada: Buffy Sainte-Marie

-Buffy Sainte-Marie was born into the Cree community of Fort Qu'Appelle, Saskatchewan.
+Buffy Sainte-Marie is an Italian American who was adopted as an adult into the Piapot First Nation.
 She received a PhD in Fine Arts from the University of Massachusetts Amherst.
-She is a songwriter, performer and artist who has written huge hit songs that were performed by other famous artists including Elvis Presley, Barbra Streisand, and Neil Diamond.
+She is a songwriter, performer and artist who has written hit songs that were performed by other famous artists including Elvis Presley, Barbra Streisand, and Neil Diamond.
 Her song, "Up Where We Belong" won an Academy Award.
 Buffy has earned many other awards, including an Academy Award and the United States award for Lifetime Musical Achievement in the Arts.
 She has also received a medal of recognition from Queen Elizabeth II.
 France named her "Best International Artist of 1993."
-Buffy continues to draw large crowds to her performances, with an audience of 100,000 in one Denmark concert.
-But she has never forgotten her beginnings and her people, and she regularly performs in the smallest First Nations communities.
-Nor does she forget other musicians.
+Buffy has drawn large crowds to her performances, with an audience of 100,000 in one Denmark concert.
+She regularly performs in the small First Nations communities.
 In 1993, she helped to create a special award category within the Juno Awards competition to recognize the best recordings of Canadian Indigenous musicians.
 Buffy received a Lifetime Achievement Award in Arts at the 1998 National Aboriginal Achievement Awards.